7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 12/exercise 1.md

     process1: register(Atom, spawn(hello) );
     process2: register(Atom, spawn(hello) );

-process1 will win and `register()` the name hello.
+Let's assume that process1 will win and `register()` the name hello.
 But when process2 calls `register()`, any expressions in the argument list have to be evaluated first, so `spawn(hello)` will execute.
 Then `register()` will throw an exception because process1 already took that name, which will kill process2.
-That will leave the process2's spawned process still running.
-As a result, both processes will spawn a new process, one spawned process will be named hello and the other spawned process will not have a name.
+That will leave the process2's spawned process alive and running.
+As a result, both processes will spawn a new process, and one spawned process will be named hello and the other spawned process will not have a name.

-To guarantee that only one process is able to spawn the Fun, the fix is:
+To guarantee that only one process is able to spawn a Fun, the fix is:

 ```erlang
 start(Name, Fun) ->